 Road reconstruction project including watermain replacement, stormwater management improvements, ADA ramp replacement, crosswalk improvements, and streetscape improvements.
 The project was designed as a joint effort between the City and the DDA.
 The project is currently out for bid.
-Construction is scheduled for 2018.
+Construction is anticipated to begin in March/April.